cvc5/ethos/user_manual.md

 # The Ethos user manual

-This is the user manual for the Ethos, an efficient and extensible tool for checking proofs of Satisfiability Modulo Theories (SMT) solvers.
+This is the user manual for Ethos, an efficient and extensible tool for checking proofs of Satisfiability Modulo Theories (SMT) solvers.

 ## Building the Ethos executable